oh-data-sci/python_exercises/README.md

 a list of documentation and links to helpful sources explaining features discussed in greater detail.

 # warning
-there is no sage on this stage. just a guide to the side.
+there is no sage on this stage. merely a guide to the side.